-When I came downstairs Yusuf looked at me appraisingly and asked if I had an umbrella.
-I didn’t, just a thin rain jacket stuffed in my bag.
+When I come downstairs Yusuf looks at me appraisingly and asks if I have an umbrella.

 The UNESCO World Heritage Site of Pamukkale Turkey

-Though photos of Pamukkale often just show the iconic travertine terraces, the entire site also includes the ruins of the ancient Greco-Roman and Byzantine city of Hierapolis, which was built on top of the “white castle.”
+Though photos of Pamukkale often just show the iconic travertine terraces, the entire site also includes the ruins of the ancient Greco-Roman and Byzantine city of Hierapolis, which was built on top of the “cotton castle.”

 Though they have the appearance of salt, the scalloped terraces of Pamukkale are actually made of travertine, a sedimentary rock deposited by the thermal waters of 17 hot water springs.

 Why are some pools dry?

 The helpful book in my room explained there were once five hotels atop the travertine area taking water from the pools.
-During that time, the walking path used today was a road with vehicle traffic.
+During that time, the walking path used today was actually a road with vehicle traffic.